-Whether you live and work in the Orlando area, or it is a dream vacation destination, there is plenty to see and do here.
-Local and tourist favorites include the area’s theme parks, an aquarium, zip line experiences, and even skydiving.
+Orlando, Florida, offers plenty to see and do.
+Local and tourist favorites include the area’s theme parks, aquariums, zip line experiences, and even skydiving.
 However, with all the adventures Orlando can provide, there are just as many ways a person can become injured.

 Acquired brain injuries are among the most serious injuries a person can suffer, as they often result in permanent deficits that affect every part of life—from the physical, mental, and emotional impacts to the sometimes overwhelming financial consequences.

 If you or your loved one have suffered a brain injury in Orlando that was the result of someone else’s careless or negligent actions, you may seek compensation for your injury through a brain injury lawsuit.
-An experienced Orlando personal injury lawyer, like those at Michael T. Gibson, P.A, can assist you in understanding this legal process.
+Our personal injury law firm understands the economic impact and hardships a brain injury can pose on you and your family and is determined to seek justice for injured victims.
+An experienced Orlando Brain Injury Lawyer, like those at Michael T. Gibson, P.A., can help you triumph through every stage of the legal process.

 Understanding Brain Injuries

 The brain is one of the body’s most important organs, helping to make up the central nervous system that controls all the body’s voluntary and involuntary responses.
 An acquired brain injury is one that is neither hereditary, congenital, or degenerative, and it is not caused by birth trauma.
 Instead, it is damage to the brain caused by either an injury or an internal factor.

 Traumatic brain injuries